 Ari and her older brother have left their guardian Janna’s house, but they don’t have a place to live.
 While her brother tries to secure an apartment for them, they couch surf and live in homeless shelters.

-She could have stayed with Janna but that would break the cardinal rule that their mother wanted for them before she died four years ago which was to stay together always.
-Living out her backpack makes Ari’s goals seem impossible, including getting into the gifted middle school. [chapter book, ages 10 and up]
+She could have stayed with Janna but that would have broken the cardinal rule that their mother wanted for them before she died four years ago which was to stay together always.
+Living out of her backpack makes Ari’s goals seem impossible, including getting into the gifted middle school. [middle grade, ages 10 and up]

 Free Lunch by Rex Ogle